 Annual inflation rate in Namibia was steady at 7.1% in October of 2022, the same as in September, and holding close to 2017-highs of 7.3% reached in August.
 Transport (17.8% vs 19.5% in September) and food and non-alcoholic beverages (9.1% vs 9.3%) continued to make the biggest upward contributions.
 Other big pressures came from cost of alcoholic beverages and tobacco (6.7% vs 5.6%); housing and utilities (2.3% vs 2.1%); and furnishing household equipment and routine maintenance of the house (9.6% vs 9.4%).
 Compared to September, the CPI rose 0.2%, following a 0.1% increase in September. source: Central Bureau of Statistics, Namibia

 Inflation Rate in Namibia averaged 9.01 percent from 1973 until 2022, reaching an all time high of 20.54 percent in June of 1992 and a record low of 0.94 percent in May of 2005.
 This page provides the latest reported value for - Namibia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Namibia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Inflation Rate in Namibia is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Namibia to stand at 5.00 in 12 months time.
-In the long-term, the Namibia Inflation Rate is projected to trend around 4.80 percent in 2020, according to our econometric models.
+Inflation Rate in Namibia is expected to be 6.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Namibia Inflation Rate is projected to trend around 5.00 percent in 2023 and 3.80 percent in 2024, according to our econometric models.